Kasuga-taisha Shrine with deer in Nara, Japan, part of Nara and Kyoto One-Day Bus Tour.

 Accessibility

-• Your guide dogs are welcome on this experience.
+Your guide dogs are welcome on this tour experience.

 Additional information

-• Pets are allowed in Nara Park only if they are on leashes.
+Pets are permitted in Nara Park only if leashed.

 Passengers seated inside an AC coach bus for Nara and Kyoto One-Day Tour.